chungnho/love-at-first-byte/recipes/baking/bread/sourdough_pizza_dough.md

 3. Divide and ball:
    1. Dump dought onto unfloured bench and divide into 2 balls
    2. Shape into 2 tight balls with as little flour as possible.
 Ensure it is fully sealed on the bottom
-   3. Transfered to lightly oiled baking tray for proofing
+   3. Transferred to lightly oiled baking tray for proofing
 4. Proofing - they should flatten out from the tight balls
    1. Cover with plastic wrap and proof for 6 h at room temperature

-## Reference
+## References

 - [https://www.theperfectloaf.com/sourdough-pizza-dough-and-recipes/](https://www.theperfectloaf.com/sourdough-pizza-dough-and-recipes/)